Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Grilled Pork Chops Recipe Ingredients

-- Place your pork chops on the grill and sear on each side for 5 minutes.
-Then, reduce heat to medium-high.
-Move your pork chops to indirect heat (on the upper rack or if you do not have one then move the heat to one side of the grill and place the pork chops on the opposite side).
-Close the lid.
+Step 3: Place your pork chops on the grill and sear them on each side for 5 minutes per side.
+Then, reduce the heat on your grill to medium-high.
+Move your pork chops to indirect heat (on the upper rack; or, if you do not have one, then move the heat to one side of the grill and place the pork chops on the opposite side).

 - High heat for a gas grill means you should have those knobs turned up as high as they will go.
 For a charcoal grill, try to reach about 500 degrees, minimum.